gilramir/gren-html-autodropdown/README.md

 # AutoDropdown

-This is an HTML component written in Gren.
-It renders and manages a dropdown for a list of items that can be selected with the mouse, or navigated with the keyboard.
+This is an HTML "widget" written in Gren.
+It renders and manages a dropdown list of items that can be selected with the mouse, or navigated with the keyboard.

 This dropdown was specifically designed as part of a dicionary app.